Spatial partitioning for collision detection

 const PARTICLE_SPAWN_RATE: f32 = 2000.0; // particles per second

-(Dynamically adjusting them via user input would be cleaner, but I left it static.)
+(Dynamic user controls would be cleaner, but I kept this static.)

 Displaying FPS